r00thex/SQL-Injection-Testing-Tool/README.md

 # SQL-Injection-Testing-Tool

-# Detected: SQL Injection Testing Tool
+# ROot: SQL Injection Testing Tool
-**Detected** is a powerful and user-friendly tool designed to detect SQL injection vulnerabilities in web applications.
+**ROot** is a powerful and user-friendly tool designed to detect SQL injection vulnerabilities in web applications.
 It supports both GET and POST requests, custom payloads, cookies for authenticated testing, and generates detailed JSON reports.

 ---